Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/3-Data_Availability_and_Sharding/Data_Availability_and_Sharding_Slides.md

 - Validators sign statements when they receive their chunk
 - Once we have 2/3 + 1 of signed statements, PoV is considered available
 - Any subset of 1/3 + 1 of chunks can recover the data

+Notes:

+The total amount of data stored by all validators is PoV * 3.
+With 5MB PoV and 1k validators, each validator only stores 15KB per PoV.
+With this protocol, we've killed two birds with one stone!

 ---